 The upper cascade of Gullfoss waterfall in the wintertime

 Foreign investors saw a business opportunity in the great untamed force of Iceland's waterfalls and wanted the rights to build a hydroelectric dam across Hvítá glacial river, thus harnessing the energy of the Gullfoss waterfall.

 In 1907 an Englishman offered Sigríður's father, Tómas, a lot of money (50,000 kroner) for the Gullfoss waterfall and his land, claiming that he just wanted to own the waterfall and not harm it.

 Tómas is said to have answered: "I will not sell my friend".

 All the same, at a later date, Gullfoss was leased (ref.
 Fálkinn 1963).

 The lower cascade of the Gullfoss waterfall

 This was not at all to Sigríður's liking as she loved Gullfoss, so she protested and took legal action to have the rental contract voided.

 Gullfoss is located some 120 km away from Reykjavík, the capital city of Iceland, and Sigríður travelled this long distance to Reykjavík several times to further her case, even wading ice-cold rivers.

-This was a difficult task; a farmer's daughter going against powerful public officials.
+This was a difficult task; a farmer's daughter went against powerful public officials.
 The case continued for many years and was not in favour of the family of Brattholt turf farm, as they lost the case.
-Sigríður's lawyer was Sveinn Björnsson, who later became Iceland's first president.

 Sigríður í Brattholti